masoncfrancis/masons-guides/nyc/airport.md

 To get to Manhattan from JFK, you'll be taking a series of trains.

 The first train is at the airport.
 It's called the AirTrain.
 The AirTrain goes between terminals at the airport and also connects you to the subway system.

-There are two trains.
+There are two AirTrains you need to know about.
 One goes to the Jamaica subway station, and the other goes to the Howard Beach subway station.
 You can use either to get into Manhattan.
 If you're staying in Queens, it's probably better to take the Jamaica one.
 If you're staying in Brooklyn, probably take the Howard Beach one.
+If you're staying in Manhattan, it doesn't matter because both will take you there.

 ![AirTrain map](img/jfk-airTrain-graphic.png)

 ###### Image courtesy [The Port Authority of New York and New Jersey](https://www.panynj.gov/)

+You will need to pay for

 ## LaGuardia (LGA)